Create an Account

 People use Validia because it makes source checking more repeatable.
 You get the same logic applied each time, and you can see why a source was flagged or rated the way it was.
 That tends to save time, reduce oversight, and produce documentation that's useful for internal QA and defensible reporting.

-After you upload a source and enter your claim, Validia generates a downloadable validation report.
-It’s designed for internal quality control and for documenting why a source was chosen.
+After you upload a source and enter your claim, Validia generates a downloadable validation report designed for internal quality control and for documenting why a source was chosen.

 The exact output depends on the document and how clearly it reports methods and evidence.